 Q. Can I sign up for these announcements directly with MailChimp?

 I’m a dual career professional.
 Content strategy in the mornings.
 Massage therapy in the afternoons.
-I also do a lot of community-event organizing, currently working mostly on Ignite Seattle and the WordPress open-source CMS project.
+I also do a lot of community-event organizing, currently working on the Content Strategy Seattle meetup, Ignite Seattle and the WordPress open-source CMS project.